aptos-foundation/AIPs/aips/aip-61.md

   - We often refer to the combination of the header, payload and their signature as a **signed JWT**.
   - See [an example here](#JWT-header-and-payload-example).
 - Relevant JWT header fields (e.g., `kid`)
-- Relevant JWT payload fields (e.g., `aud`, `sub`, `iss`, `email_verified`, `nonce`)
+- Relevant JWT payload fields (e.g., `aud`, `sub`, `iss`, `email_verified`, `nonce`, `iat`, `exp`)
 - **JSON Web Keys (JWKs)**, which are published by each OIDC provider at a JWK endpoint URL indicated in their OpenID configuration URL

 #### Terminology

 - **OIDC account**: A Web2 account with an OIDC provider such as Google (e.g., `alice@gmail.com`)
-- **OIDB account**: An OpenID blockchain (OIDB) account whose security and liveness is backed by an OIDC account (e.g., a Google account) rather than a secret key.
-The heart of this AIP is to explain how such OIDB accounts can be safely implemented.
+- **Keyless account**: A blockchain account whose security and liveness is backed by an OIDC account (e.g., a Google account) rather than a secret key.
+The heart of this AIP is to explain how such keyless accounts can be safely implemented.
-- **Application-specific [OIDB] accounts**: An OIDB account is **bound** both the user’s identity (e.g., `alice@gmail.com` and the managing application’s identity (e.g., `dapp.xyz`).
+- **Application-specific keyless accounts**: A keyless account is **bound** both the user’s identity (e.g., `alice@gmail.com` and the managing application’s identity (e.g., `dapp.xyz`).
 This means that, in order to access the account, a signed JWT token over that user’s identity and over the managing application’s identity must be exhibited.
 Such a token can only be obtained through signing in the managing application via the user’s OIDC provider (e.g., Google).
 This has [important implications](#alternative-recovery-paths-for-when-managing-applications-disappear).

 #### tl;dr on OIDC

 For the purposes of this AIP, the most important thing to understand about OIDC is that it enables a **managing application** (e.g., `dapp.xyz` or `some-wallet.org` or a mobile phone app) to sign in its users via their OIDC provider (e.g, Google) without learning that user’s OIDC credentials (i.e., Google account password).
 Importantly, if (and only if) the user successfully logs in, then **only** the managing application (and no one else) receives a **signed JWT** from Google as a publicly-verifiable proof of the user having logged in.

-The purpose of this AIP will be to demonstrate how this signed JWT can be used to authorize transactions for an OIDB account associated with that user *and* managing application.
+The purpose of this AIP will be to demonstrate how this signed JWT can be used to authorize transactions for a keyless account associated with that user *and* managing application.

 #### Zero-knowledge proofs